Student Anti-Discrimination & Discriminatory Harassment Procedures

 Education and Training

-At any point during or after the resolution process, including in cases where a Report is closed or a Respondent is found not responsible for an alleged violation of this Policy, the Dean of Students or equivalent administrator at the Respondent’s school may require that any Respondent, and/or any member or affiliate of a Respondent that is a Student Group, receive appropriate education and/or training related to any alleged Prohibited Conduct.
+At any point during or after the resolution process, including in cases where a Report is closed or a Respondent is found not responsible for an alleged violation of this Policy, the Dean of Students or equivalent administrator at the Respondent’s school may require that any Respondent, and/or any member or affiliate of a Respondent that is a Recognized Student Group, receive appropriate education and/or training related to any alleged Prohibited Conduct.
 Such education and/or training will not call for abridging the Respondent’s academic freedom.
-The Dean of Students or equivalent administrator may also recommend counseling or other support services.
+The Dean of Students or equivalent administrator may also recommend other support services.

 If a Respondent is found responsible for a violation of this Policy, Sanctions will be imposed.
 This section describes how Sanctions are determined, provides a non-exhaustive list of possible Sanctions, and explains other steps the Office may take after a determination of responsibility has been made.